edocarli96/GPU101-Projects/README.md

 ## Introduction
 <p align="justify">
-This repository contains all the programs that you have to use as a starting point for the GPU-101 Projects.
+This repository contains all the programs that you have to use as a starting point for the GPU-101 Projects SYMGS.
 </p>

 ## Usage